jessmstitt/snag-gaps/README.md

 ## Project: Forest canopy gaps around individual snags vs live trees

-## Purpose: Overview of the structure and files for the snag-gaps
+## Purpose: Overview of the structure and files for the snag-gaps project
- project, built in tandem with a manuscript entitled
-      "Characterizing individual tree-level snags using airborne
-      lidar-derived forest canopy gaps within closed-canopy conifer forests" submitted to Methods in Ecology & Evolution (MEE), March 2021
+Built in tandem with a manuscript entitled "Characterizing individual tree-level snags using airborne lidar-derived forest canopy gaps within closed-canopy conifer forests"; submitted to Methods in Ecology & Evolution (MEE), 2021.

 Corresponding author: Jess M. Stitt
 Email: jessmstitt [at] gmail.com